Mash → Boil → Ferment → Condition → Enjoy → Repeat

 Ability to teleport, or ability to read minds?
 Teleport definitely.
 I'd still probably be late to work but at least there'd be no traffic!

-Role at Ardent Keeping the beer moving, bubbly, and in bottles.
+Role at Ardent Making the beer

 Favorite Ardent beer Brett Saison (the Chardonnay Brett Saison with Apricot is my all-time favorite)